eccelm/nc-news-backend/__notes/extras.md

 ### Topics

 How best to send a message along with the body??
---> could .json() work?
+--> could .json() work alongside send - check Express docs?

 {msghere: topics[0] }
-// "Wahoo, you've posted a new topic!" --> Optional add in
+// "Wahoo, you've posted a new topic!" --> Optional add in - Or easier on front end to add message and style the data?